node-organic/node-organic/README.md

 # Organic v1.0.0

-[Organic Computing](en.wikipedia.org/wiki/Organic_computing) inspired implementation based on nodejs.

-This document represents a draft outline of the fundamental principles, understandings and concepts in engineering `node-organic` as package library named `organic` published in http://npmjs.org.
+A concept & abstract implementation inspired by [Organic Computing](en.wikipedia.org/wiki/Organic_computing) usable for rapid software development having the following properties:

+* Self-configuration
+* Self-optimization
+* Self-protection
+* Self-reflection

-The library represents abstract form of the implementation bundled with concept documentation.
+The package represents abstract form of the implementation bundled with concept documentation.
-Further [modules/libraries/packages](http://node-organic.com/#/modules) inheriting `organic` core classes provide actual implementation and the ability to extend, improve and adapt furthermore the concept and its outcome.
+Further [modules/libraries/packages](http://node-organic.com/#/modules) inheriting `organic` core classes provide actual implementation and the ability to extend, improve and adapt furthermore the concept and its practical results.

+`node-organic`(or just `organic`) is based on the nature's patterns for structural organization, control flow & etc. Its base abstract ground is found to be the usable for rapid engineering of complex systems.

+Organic software development thereafter mimics nature's pattern for living cells representing their organization and structure within software applications.

+Main primitives of the conceptual implementation are listed bellow in this document. **Note that the terminology is intentionally choosen because every primitive comes with nature's fundamental properties/abilities/features proven to be naturaly scalable/extendable**

 ## [Chemical](./docs/Chemical.md)